AryaAppaji/drf-api-kickstart/README.md

   Pre-configured settings for development, staging, and production environments, allowing you to switch between them effortlessly by adjusting environment variables.

 - **Database Support**
-  Out-of-the-box support for the following databases:
+  Packages included for the following databases:

   - MySQL
   - PostgreSQL